Bernard Barker: Early life

 Barker was born in Havana, to a Russian American father of Jewish descent and a Cuban mother.
 Therefore, Barker was a dual citizen of Cuba and the United States.
 At the age of 16, Barker joined the ABC, a revolutionary group opposed to then president Gerardo Machado y Morales.
 It was during this period that he acquired the nickname "Macho".
 Worried by these developments, Barker's father sent him to live in the United States.
 In 1935 Barker became an American citizen, but he returned to Cuba in order to study at the University of Havana.

 World War II

-After the Japanese attack on Pearl Harbor, triggering American entry into World War II, Barker joined the United States Army Air Forces, where he became a Boeing B-17 Flying Fortress crewman and a Second Lieutenant bombardier.
-On his thirteenth combat mission, he was shot down on a bombing raid to Brunswick, Germany, February 10, 1944.
+After the Japanese attack on Pearl Harbor, triggering US entry into World War II, Barker joined the United States Army Air Forces, where he was commissioned as a Second lieutenant and trained as a Boeing B-17 Flying Fortress bombardier.
+On his thirteenth combat mission, he was shot down on a bombing raid to Braunschweig, Germany, February 10, 1944.
 The Germans held him as a prisoner of war at Stalag Luft I in Barth.
 The Red Army liberated the camp on May 2, 1945.